CosmWasm/wasmvm/spec/Architecture.md

 Even with a buffer class, this will have a noticeable strong impact on a number of development practices in the core cosmos-sdk team, especially related to version and migration, and we need to have a clear and open discussion on possible approaches here.

 Relevant link (recommended by Aaron): https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/Spec_ulation.md

+## Summary

+* Contracts get *trusted context* from the state machine, as well as raw, *user-defined message* to specify the requested action
+* Contracts can trigger state changes in other modules, by returning a list of "messages" that will be dispatched after contract execution, but **in the same atomic transaction**
+* Contracts will have a (limited) way to query state in other modules as syncronous calls inside their logic
+* Defining stable APIs decoupled from the actual SDK code is essential for allowing upgradeability (that old contracts still work after state machine upgrades)

+**TODO** add info on genesis (import/export) and exposing a query API from the smart contract (to client)